18alle18/Reproducible-Challenge-Project/README.md

 - keras
 - numpy
 - keras-tuner
+- shap
+- statsmodels

+## Files

-All code is written in the notebook called Project_Alexander_Love.ipynb.
+All code is found in the notebook called Project_Alexander_Love.ipynb.
-The notebook is compiled one cell at a time, starting at the top, continuing downwards.
+The notebook is can be run one cell at a time, starting at the top, continuing downwards.

+All data files used are in the "Data files" directory.
+The directory "Hyperparameter tuning" contains data from the process of tuning the hyperparameters of the neural network with Bayesian optimization.
+The trained neural network with the best hyperparameters found is saved as "optimized_model.keras".

 ## License
 This project is licensed under the MIT License – see the LICENSE file for details.